Office Timeline Pro+ is here!

 It is common to present project plans, proposals and project reviews to clients and executives in PowerPoint.
-In this tutorial I will show you how to prepare your Microsoft Project Gantt chart and how to export it to PowerPoint.
-If you wish to learn how to make a timeline in MS Project, please see our step by step guide here.
+In this tutorial, we will show you how to prepare a Gantt chart with Microsoft Project and how to export it to PowerPoint.

-Microsoft Project 2007, 2010, 2013 and 2016 are all strong project planning tools but each produces complex Gantt charts that are difficult for audiences to follow.
-In this tutorial I demonstrate two options for preparing project plans as PowerPoint presentations.
+Microsoft Project is a strong planning tool but produces complex Gantt charts that are difficult for audiences to follow.
+In this tutorial, we demonstrate two options for preparing project plans as PowerPoint presentations:

-Presentations to clients and executive need to be simple and easy to understand.
-Microsoft Project’s Gantts are often complicated but using the Gantt Chart Wizard will help make them more presentable.
-If the Gantt Chart Wizard is hidden in Microsoft Project you will need to add it to the ribbon by following these steps.
+Presentations to clients and executives need to be simple and easy to understand.
+Microsoft Project’s Gantt charts are often complicated but using the Gantt Chart Wizard can help make them more comprehensible.
+If the Gantt Chart Wizard is hidden in Microsoft Project, you will need to add it to the ribbon by following these steps.

-Click on File -> click on Options -> click on Customize Ribbon.
+Click on File > Options > Customize Ribbon.

 In the right column beneath Main Tabs, right-click the tab where the Gantt Chart Wizard button will be added and select Add New Group.
 This adds a new section to that tab of your Microsoft Project ribbon.

 The new section will be listed as New Group (Custom).
-Right click on New Group (Custom) and rename it then click OK.
-I called mine Visual Tools.
+Righ click on New Group (Custom), rename it, and then click OK.
+We called ours Project Visuals.

 Staying in the Project Options window under Choose commands, select Commands Not in the Ribbon.

-In the column on the right highlight the new group you created in step C (I named mine Visuals Tools).
-In the left column scroll down and select Gantt Chart Wizard and then Add to include the Gantt Chart Wizard in your new group.
+In the column on the right, highlight the new group you created at step C (in our case, Project Visuals).
+In the left column, scroll down and select Gantt Chart Wizard and then Add to include the Gantt Chart Wizard in your new group.
 Click OK to exit.

 You will now see the Gantt Chart Wizard in Microsoft Project’s ribbon.
-In my example I placed it on the Task tab in the section I added called Visual Tools.
+In our example, we placed it on the Task tab in the section Project Visuals.

-Click on the Gantt Chart Wizard button and the first styling option you get is to select what type of Gantt information you want to display.
-For client and executive presentations keep project visuals simple to understand by displaying only Standard information.
+After you click on the Gantt Chart Wizard button, the first styling option you get is to select what type of Gantt information you want to display.
+For client and executive presentations, keep project visuals simple to understand by displaying only Standard information.

-The second step of the Gantt Chart Wizard allows you to select text you want to display alongside your tasks bars.
-To keep my Gantt chart uncomplicated I selected Dates.
-Further down in this Microsoft Project tutorial I show you how to add additional information to any task.
+The second step of the Gantt Chart Wizard allows you to select the type of text you want to display alongside your task bars.
+For clarity purposes, we selected Dates.
+Further down in this Microsoft Project tutorial, we’ll show you how to add extra information to any task.

-The final step of the Gantt Chart Wizard is to select whether you want to display links between dependent tasks.
-I opted not to show these links in an effort to keep my MS Project Gantt chart as simple as possible, we chose not to show link lines.
+The final step of the Gantt Chart Wizard is to select whether you want to display links between tasks with dependencies.
+To keep the MS Project Gantt chart as simple as possible, we chose not to show link lines.

-From the Format tab, drop down the Format control to change the appearance of your tasks.
+From the Gantt Chart Format tab, drop down the Format control to change the appearance of your tasks.
 Here you can add and rearrange important elements to your MS Project Gantt chart.
-In my example I added titles (name), durations and % complete for each summary task.
+In our example, we added titles (name), durations and % complete for each summary task.

-Now you need to create an image you can paste into PowerPoint.
-Microsoft Project has a feature called the Copy Picture tool which allows you to choose which tasks you want to show in your visual.
+Now you need to create an image that you can copy and paste into PowerPoint.
+Microsoft Project has a feature called Copy Picture which allows you to choose which tasks you want to show on your visual.
 This is useful for paring down project tasks to the ones that are critical for your presentation.

-On your Task list view in Microsoft Project, go to the Data section, and select the Summary tasks option in the Filter category to view just the major ones.
-Then, select all the task rows you want displayed in your image (hold CTRL + click to select each item).
-In the example below I selected all my Summary Tasks rows.
+On your View tab in Microsoft Project, go to the Data section, and select the Summary tasks option in the Filter category to view just the major ones.
+Then, select all the task rows you want to be displayed on your image (hold CTRL + click to select each item).
+In the example below, we selected all our Summary Tasks rows

 Choose to Copy Selected Rows.